dugramen/godot-global-project/README.md

 A framework for making true global plugins for the Godot Game Engine.

 ## Installation
 This is not an addon, but a project for you to keep on your computer.
 All you need to do is open this project in godot, and a script will be injected into EditorSettings.
-From there:
+The project has 3 directories, one for each type of plugin:

 - [`editor-only`](#editor-only) plugins are global, running in the Editor every time you open a project.
 - [`addons`](#addons) will be imported & enabled when projects load, depending on what color you assign their folders.